dbmurphy/commit-message-validator/README.md

 ```

 - The first line of the commit message (the "Subject") should not be longer
   than 70 characters.
-However the limit is set to 100 characters to allow to
+However, the limit is set to 100 characters to allow to
   exceed the 70 characters when it's really needed.
 - Any other line of the commit message cannot be longer 100 characters!
 - The body and footer are optional, but depends on the type, information can be
    mandatory.

-This allows the message to be easier to read on github as well as in various
+This allows the message to be easier to read on GitHub as well as in various
 git tools.

 ### Type